Green-Software-Foundation/patterns/docs/catalog/cloud/use-serverless.md

 Regarding the SCI equation. using serverless cloud services will impact:

-- `E`: Serverless architectures share resources and only use resources when needed, this reduces the embodied carbon.
 - `I`: Resources are only running when in use and shared over many applications, the carbon intensity will decrease.
 There is a slight increase in provisioning serverless structures (for example AWS Lambda cold starts), overall the carbon intensity still decreases.
+- `M`: Serverless architectures share resources and only use resources when needed, this reduces the embodied carbon.

 ## Assumptions